elastic/crawler/README.md

 1. Run the official Docker image
     ```bash
     docker run -i -d \
-      --network elastic \
       --name crawler \
       docker.elastic.co/integrations/crawler:0.2.0
     ```
     - `-i` allows the container to stay alive so CLI commands can be executed inside it
     - `-d` allows the container to run "detached" so you don't have to dedicate a terminal window to it
-    - `--network` if you're running Elasticsearch in another docker container on the same machine, they will both need to run on the same network
+    - ⚠️ If you are running Elasticsearch in another docker container on the same machine, they will need to share a [docker network](https://docs.docker.com/engine/network/)
+        - This is done by using the `--network` flag when running both containers, e.g. `--network elastic`
 2. Confirm that CLI commands are working `docker exec -it crawler bin/crawler version`
 3. Create a config file for your crawler
 4. See [Configuring crawlers](#configuring-crawlers) for next steps.